LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/use_module_1.rst.txt

 and redefining an alias to reference a different module are reported as compilation errors.

-To enable the use of static binding, and thus optimal predicate call performance, the modules should be loaded before compiling the entities that call their predicates.
+To enable the use of :term:`static binding`, and thus optimal predicate call performance, the modules should be loaded before compiling the entities that call their predicates.